The-Marcy-Lab-School/problem-set-x-graphs/README.md

    - `removeEdge`

-2. **Breadth-First Search:** Implement a `breadthFirstSearch` function that takes in a graph, a start vertex,  and a vertex to search for, and locates the given vertex using a breadth-first search algorith.
-The function should return the path used to locate the given node.
+2. **Breadth-First Search:** Implement a `breadthFirstSearch` function that takes in a graph, a start vertex, and an end vertex to search for, and attempts to locate the given vertex using a breadth-first search algorithm.
+The function should return `true` if a path exists between the start and end vertices, and should return `false` is no path exists.
 As a reminder, BFS algorithms should search along each level before proceeding further down the graph.

-3. **Depth-First Search:** Implement a `depthFirstSearch` function that takes in a graph, a start vertex, and a vertex to search for, and locates the given vertex using a depth-first search algorith.
-The function should return the path used to locate the given node.
-As a reminder, DFS algortihms should search down paths before moving on to child functions.
+3. **Depth-First Search:** Implement a `depthFirstSearch` function that takes in a graph, a start vertex, and an end vertex to search for, and attempts to locate the given vertex using a depth-first search algorith.
+The function should return `true` if a path exists between the start and end vertices, and should return `false` is no path exists.
+As a reminder, DFS algortihms should search down paths before moving on to other neighbors.